Post Malone in a cowboy hat playing guitar

 When watching this very, very old video of Post Malone playing a twinkling acoustic guitar and adopting a folky, drawn-in vocal style, it's hard to believe it's the same artist that went on to deliver ferocious, 808-fuelled trap hits such as ‘rockstar’ and ‘Wow.’

-This beautifully intricate rendition of Bob Dylan's ‘Don't Think Twice, It's Alright’ highlights the versatility Posty has always possessed, with his now-signature vibrato and reverb combination being used to enhance the emotional vulnerability of the track.
+This beautifully intricate rendition of Bob Dylan's ‘Don't Think Twice, It's Alright’ highlights the sonic fluidity Posty has always possessed, with his now-signature vibrato and reverb combination being used to enhance the vulnerability of the track.

 Baby, What You Want Me To Do (Elvis Presley Cover, with Keith Urban)